crcx/retroforth/doc/Contributing.md

 (see LICENSE.md).
 Please add the appropriate copyright notices to the LICENSE and/or source files.

-New examples or tools can be under similar licenses.
+New examples or tools can be under similar liberal licenses.
 Include the copyright and license text in the sources.

-I will not accept contributions under the GPL, LGPL, AGPL, or other licenses that are too long to reasonably embed in a source file.
+I will not accept contributions under the GPL, LGPL, AGPL, or other licenses that are too long to reasonably embed in the header of a source file.

 ## Building